About the Grants Program

 We only accept applications from nonprofit organizations (including public agencies and schools) as described in 26 USC Section 170(b) (1) (A) [other than clauses (vii) and (viii)].
 Individuals are not eligible to apply.
 Once your application has been approved you will be asked to provide proof of non-profit status.

 How to Apply

-Please submit your application in a single PDF to Deborah Zierten, Education and Interpretation Manager, at: Education@SaveTheRedwoods.org.
-For any questions you can also contact us at (415) 362-2352.
+Please complete an application form and email it to Deborah Zierten, Education and Interpretation Manager, at: [email protected].
+For any questions, you can also contact us at (415) 362-2352.

 Applicants, please consider the following timeline when planning your project activities: